 Parsing & Processing Data

-Sensors broadcast their current status using Bluetooth Low Energy (BLE) advertisement frames.
+Devices broadcasts statuses using Bluetooth Low Energy (BLE) advertisement frames.

 REQUIRED: The TSP’s device integration implementation must support all valid advertising frame descriptions.